 “The Music Game’s structure is what sets it apart.
 Each chapter tells a self-contained story from the point of view of someone within Sabrina’s inner circle, be it a long-lost friend or a neighbour … Clermont’s reflection on activism is skillfully nuanced, exploring both the hopefulness and cynicism that often come with political engagement.”—The McGill Tribune

 “Stéfanie Clermont confronts the futility of the pursuit of sex, rent, and art with a rare clarity.
 The Music Game may well show us how to absolve ourselves by sheer force of yearning alone.”—Paige Cooper, Scotiabank Giller Prize-nominated author of Zolitude

 “The Music Game is a bruising, jubilant, prismatic book, inhabiting the space where short stories and the novel overlap.
-Clermont writes with clear-eyed insight, imbuing her characters and their knotty relationships with dazzling vitality, even as many of them question whether they can bear to stay in this world or not.”—Helen Chau Bradley, author of Personal Attention Roleplay
+Clermont writes with clear-eyed insight, imbuing her characters and their knotty relationships with dazzling vitality, even as many of them question whether they can bear to stay in this world or not.”—H. Felix Bradley, author of Personal Attention Roleplay

 “Here is a clear, burning voice whose subject is uncertainty.
 Everything is precarious for young people in The Music Game: income, love, gender.
 This is a moving and melancholy portrait of a generation of urban people who have been promised absolutely nothing for sure.”—Russell Smith, Scotiabank Giller Prize-nominated author of Confidence